isomerpages/mlaw-psy/index.md

           linktext: Learn more
           url: /resources/appointed-psychiatrists/list/
         - title: Duties of psychiatrists to the court
-          description: Find out more about a psychiatrist's duties giving expert evidence in court.
+          description: Learn about a psychiatrist's duties giving expert evidence in court.
           linktext: Learn more
           url: /resources/self-help-guide/duties/
 ---